 Rob Klajda is an independent artist in every sense of the word.
 He carries his own gear, books his own shows, makes his own records, and writes his own promo.
-I guess I can talk about myself in the first tense now that the cat is out of the bag.
-I’ve always been ahead of the next big thing, and moved on before it happened.
-Visionary?
-All I know is foresight and $4 will get you a cup of coffee.
-After 30+ years of performing, I decided to release my first solo album – “Hopening” – because nobody else was making the kind of albums I wanted to hear.
-I live in Lansing, Michigan, and for the last 15 years or so I have played in a Celtic Rock band called The Lash.
-We have released three discs of original music, and have played all over the US.
-Before that, I was in a variety of bands, from punk rock to reggae to folk.
+After 30+ years of performing, he decided to release his – OK, my, first solo album, Hopening.
+I live in Lansing, Michigan, and for 20 years or so I played in the now defunct Celtic Rock band The Lash.
+We released three discs of original music, and played all over the US.
+Before that, I was in a variety of bands, from punk rock to reggae to country.
 I don’t limit myself by genre.
 I like all music and I want to play it all.
 I’ve played on both coasts of the US and many points in between, for crowds of thousands and crowds of ten.
 I don’t have a list of awards and accolades, but I’ve probably done a gig somewhere by you, wherever you are.
-I still play with The Lash, and a new project called The Hardwires.
-My first love though, is my solo work.
-Over a six month period in 2012, I recorded “Hopening” with 18 of Michigan’s finest musicians.
 I am able to perform in a variety of configurations- solo acoustic, an acoustic quartet, or a full on electric band of up to 12 people.
-My influences are many, but some of the people I look up to as a writer are Pete Townshend, Steve Earle, Elvis Costello, Ray Davies, Guy Clark, Bob Dylan- and a few hundred others.
+My influences are many.
+Some of the people I look up to are Pete Townshend, Steve Earle, Elvis Costello, Ray Davies, Bob Dylan- and a few hundred others.
 My music is derivative in the sense that I don’t deny my roots, but I don’t really think I sound like anyone else.